 Airline Strike Overview

-When Am I Eligible for Compensation?
+When Am I Eligible for Airline Strike Compensation?

 Airline strikes are cause for flight compensation under EU EC 261; however, not all flights are eligible.
 You do have to meet some qualifying circumstances before you can file a claim.